OpenCTI-Platform/docs/docs/usage/getting-started.md

 <a id="dashboard-section"></a>
 ## Welcome dashboard

-The welcome page gives any visitor on the OpenCTI platform an outlook on the live of the platform.
+The welcome page gives any visitor on the OpenCTI platform an overview of what's happening on the platform.
 It can be replaced by a [custom dashboard](dashboards.md), created by a user (or the default dashboard set up in a role, a group or an organization).

 ![Dashboard](assets/dashboard.png)